WalletHub, Financial Company

 @WalletHub

-Finally, you also have the option of transferring your Chase Sapphire Preferred points to one of Chase’s 13 travel partners.
+Keep in mind that you also have the option of transferring your Chase Sapphire Preferred points to one of Chase’s 14 travel partners.
 Transfers are done on a 1:1 basis, in 1,000-point increments.
-And how much you get for transferred points depends on how much the particular travel partner’s points or miles are worth.
+Also, how much you get for transferred points depends on how much the particular travel partner’s points or miles are worth.
 This offers a certain amount of boom-or-bust potential.
 Your Chase Sapphire Preferred points could wind up being worth a lot more than normal or a lot less.

 At the end of the day, if you don’t plan to redeem for travel through Chase, you might do better with a different credit card.
 It’s not as rewarding when used as a cash-back vehicle, and there are plenty of more versatile rewards cards available.